Felix-Cau/MovieBooking/README.md

 Axios – I chose Axios instead of Fetch because it is more intuitive to work with and does not require the same type of code.
 I also find that the code becomes more readable and, therefore, more maintainable.

-Formik – Used to facilitate user input validation efficiently through a trusted framework.
+Formik – Used to facilitate user input validation efficiently through a trusted framework instead of having to create everything myself.

 ESLint – Ensures that the code is of high quality, consistent, and easy to read and maintain.

 Vite – Simplifies the initialization and creation of the web application.

 Bootstrap - I chose to use Bootstrap to get a clean looking navbar even though it wasn't requiered for the assignment.

+React: For building a interactive and dynamic user experience via components. useState, useEffect and useNavigate are also used throught the application to make everything work smoothly.

 ## Purpose